Dispersion of activity at an active-passive nematic interface: Sharp active-passive interfaces

 \subsection{Flat interface}

 We proceed to consider a flat active-passive interface with uniformly aligned directors parallel to the interface.
-We perturb the initial interfacial directors with random uniformly distributed perturbations up to $1^\circ$ and use a domain with dimensions $L_X \times L_Y = 800 \times 400$ in the simulations that follow.
+We perturb the initial directors with random uniformly distributed perturbations up to $1^\circ$ and use a domain with dimensions $L_X \times L_Y = 800 \times 400$ in the simulations that follow.
+The concentration is initially $C=1$ at the center ($L_X/2-75 < y < L_X/2+75$) and $C=0$ elsewhere.
+There are two interfaces as a result of the periodic boundary conditions.
 We start by analysing the active force at the interface.
 From Eq.~\eqref{perp-force}, we find that the perpendicular force becomes

-The term proportional to $\nabla \zeta$ does not change when the interface undulates, but the first term $(\mathbf{n}\cdot \nabla) \mathbf{n}$ changes its sign with that of the interfacial curvature.
+The term proportional to $\nabla C$ does not change when the interface undulates, but the first term $(\mathbf{n}\cdot \nabla) \mathbf{n}$ changes sign with that of the interfacial curvature.
 This results in a larger interfacial force inwards than outwards in the active region.
 Again, this is analogous to what happens in multicomponent systems~\cite{PhysRevLett.113.248303}.
-In Fig.~\ref{flat-fig}, on the top, we depict the time evolution of the flat interface in a small region of the domain.
+In Fig.~\ref{flat-fig}, on the top, we depict the time evolution of the flat interface in a small region of the domain at the top interface.
 In the initial stages, the interface undulates almost periodically.
-As the inward active force is larger, the curvature of the concave interfacial regions is higher than that of the convex ones.
-The convex regions then become jets (motile positive defects) which propagate in the direction perpendicular to the interface while the concave regions become quasi-stationary negative defects.
+As the inward active force increases, the curvature of the concave interfacial regions becomes higher than that of the convex ones.
+Then the convex regions become jets (motile positive defects) which propagate in the direction perpendicular to the interface while the concave regions become quasi-stationary negative defects.

+The wavelength of the initial interfacial undulations decreases as the activity increases due to the interplay between the elastic and the active forces.
+This effect is quantified by the active length, $\ell_A$.
+We calculate the spatial correlation function of the interfacial height $h(x)$ for different activities: